Using Google Keyword Planner For Keyword Research

 The ‘Get search volume and forecasts’ option allows us to directly plug keywords into the planner and get historical search data in seconds:

 As you can see, we have three keyword phrases and their average monthly searches.
-You won’t get the options to broaden or refine your keywords, so this option works best if you have already prepared a list of keywords and search terms you want to review.
+You won’t get the option to broaden or refine your keywords, so this option works best if you have already prepared a list of keywords and search terms you want to review.

 5. Location & time frame